jeff-winn/dotnet-veml7700/README.md

-# dotnet-rain-clik
+# dotnet-veml7700
-.NET Core Web API to expose the Hunter Rain Clik sensor status
+.NET Core Web API to expose the sensor values from a VEML7700 light sensor.